PrashamTrivedi/AWS_C002_Notes/rds.md

 - Automated backups and manual backups.
 - Both use AWS managed S3 Buckets, which won't be visible to console, API or CLI.

+## RDS Monitoring
+- RDS' default metrics are for Instace which is used to host RDS.
+It gives us the metrics of the instance, not the Database itself.
+- To get metrics related to Database, we need **RDS Enhanced Monitoring**.
+- Enhanced monitofing will export to cloudwatch in JSON format, which is stored for 30 days, can be changed with `RDSOSMetrics` log group.

+## IAM DB Authentication
+- Can authenticate DB with AWS IAM.
+- **Availabe only with MySQL and Postgres**.

 ### RTO vs RPO (Recovery Time Objective vs Recovery Point Objective)